 Our students get involved

 Our students organize lunchtime lectures, host weekly social events, and curate gallery exhibitions of their work.
-They create public art on campus, organize design builds and attend conferences around the world.
+They create public art on campus, organize design builds, and attend conferences around the world.
 They are passionate about what they do, and we hope you will be too.

 What can I do with my degree?

 Our Master of Landscape Architecture program prepares you to enter the world of practicing landscape architects.
 Your degree is certified by the Canadian Society of Landscape Architects, which is recognized in Canada and the US.
 British Columbia, Alberta, and Ontario have regulatory bodies for the landscape architecture profession and non-regulatory bodies in the other provinces.
-In British Columbia, you must complete the internship program to become eligible to register as a licenced landscape architect with the BCSLA.
+In British Columbia, you must complete the internship program to become eligible to register as a licensed landscape architect with the BCSLA.

 The practice of landscape architecture is growing quickly.
 Awareness of the profession is also on the rise.
 Municipal governments are especially looking for the specialized knowledge of landscape architects for green space projects.
 Today’s firms range from small, one- or two-person teams to large multinational groups.
 Similarly, landscape architects can work on a huge scale of projects, from individual sites to large-scale developments.
 The Government of Canada predicts fair growth in several regions across the country for the profession, with low levels of unemployment due to a shortage of landscape architects.